JCrai24/Recipes-IOS/README.md

     I believe that what I have created is perfectly set up for a feature that allows users to download and save favorite recipes for offline use.

-    I hope I didn't take too long to turn in this take home assignment.
-I am juggling quite alot at the moment.

     Even if I don't advance in the interviewing process, I learned way more about software engineering doing this assignment than any Leetcode question
     I have ever done.
 So, thank you.